explorer436/programming-playground/haskell-playground/src/Numbers/Notes.md

+Find out the reason for the following error and figure out how to solve it.

 /home/explorer436/Downloads/GitRepositories/programming-playground/haskell-playground/test/Datastructures/Trees/FindAllDuplicateSubtreesSpec.hs:13:35: error:
     • Ambiguous type variable ‘a20’ arising from the literal ‘1’ prevents the constraint ‘(Num a20)’ from being solved.